tarifhizi/take-it-easy-react-typescript/README.md

 Using TypeScript allows us to get the benefits of IntelliSense, as well as the ability to further reason about our code.
 As well as this, adopting TypeScript is easy as files can be incrementally upgraded without causing issues throughout the rest of your project.

-If we take the News Component the template looks like this:
+If we take the News Component the typescript file looks like this:

 ```typescript
 // /src/components/news/news.type.ts